hhzl/LearnWords2/README.md

 # LearnWords2
-A vocabulary learning component for flash cards using the Leitner system
+A vocabulary learning component for flash cards implementing the Leitner system

 ## Aim